rizdaprasetya/Raw-Domain-Extension-Price/README.md

 # Embedded Raw Domain Extension Price Table

 >**Note**: This embedded table is manually converted to markdown format from [Cloudflare TLDs domain pricing dump](./scrap-cloudflare-domain-pricing/cloudflare-domain-pricing-dump.csv) and may forgot to be updated to reflect the original file.
+Price is in USD, for annual period.

 |tld name     |renewal price (usd)|registration price (usd)|
 |-------------|-----------------|----------------------|